cf73/ces2021/content/collections/pages/apply.md

             text: 'create an online account on our application platform' -
             type: text
             text: ' and submit the $55 application fee.
-We ask families to submit their application before the day of their tour.'
+We ask families to submit their applications before the day of their tour.'
       -
         type: paragraph
         content: